 Auto Insurance Companies That Don’t Count Accidents Reported on Carfax: The Bottom Line

-Because auto insurance companies are concerned with paying as little as possible on claims, most will count accidents on a vehicle history report and raise your rates.
+Finding auto insurance companies that don’t count accidents reported on Carfax is challenging but not impossible.
+Auto insurance companies seek to pay as little as possible on claims.
+Most providers will account for accidents on a Carfax vehicle history report and raise your rates.

 If your car has an accident on its history report, you can save money by looking into discounts and shopping around.